lachrist/aran/README.md

 JavaScript code.
 Aran was designed as a generic infra-structure for building various development-time dynamic program analyses such as: objects and functions profiling, debugging, control-flow tracing, taint analysis and concolic testing.
+Aran is a JavaScript library without any dependencies that only export pure instrumentation functions.
+As such, additional work is required to actually conduct program analyses.

 **Disclaimer** Aran started as an academic research project, and is used at [SOFT lab](http://soft.vub.ac.be/soft/) to support publications and run